Using a Webhook SecretMarch 1, 2023

-The recently released advanced webhooks include the ability to define a “secret” in your webhook, which will pass along with your webhook as a header called “X-Spark-Signature”.
-This can be used to validate a request is coming from the Spark API and not from some other origin – more info can be found at the bottom of this page.
+Webhooks include the ability to define a “secret” parameter, which will pass along with your webhook as a header called “X-Spark-Signature”.
+This can be used to validate a request is coming from the Webex platform and not from some other origin – more info can be found at the bottom of this page.

 In this blog, we’ll walk you through using the secret field, so you can start locking down your webhooks ASAP.